rust-bitcoin/rust-bitcoinconsensus/README.md

 ## Build

-This project has a submodule, you have to clone it using:
+This project has a submodule (the Bitcoin Core sources), you have to clone it using:

 `
 git clone --recurse-submodules git@github.com:tamasblummer/rust-bitcoinconsensus.git